-ALL is part of the multi-partner project “THE LANGUAGE MAGICIAN”, which is developing a new computer game for the assessment of language skills at primary school level.
+ALL is part of the multi-partner project “THE LANGUAGE MAGICIAN”, which has developed a new computer game for the assessment of language skills at primary school level.

 About the project: